Eaphan/OLIVINE/README.md

-# Fine-grained Image-to-LiDAR Contrastive Distillation with Visual Foundation Models
+# Fine-grained Image-to-LiDAR Contrastive Distillation with Visual Foundation Models (NeurIPS2024)

 Official PyTorch implementation of the method **OLIVINE**.
 More details can be found in the paper:

-**Fine-grained Image-to-LiDAR Contrastive Distillation with Visual Foundation Models**, under review. [[arXiv](https://arxiv.org/abs/2405.14271)]
+**Fine-grained Image-to-LiDAR Contrastive Distillation with Visual Foundation Models**, NeurIPS2024 [[arXiv](https://arxiv.org/abs/2405.14271)] by Yifan Zhang and Junhui Hou.

 ![Overview of the method](./assets/method.png)